 Why Choose Daniel Island Academy?

 A licensed educational facility founded in 2004, Daniel Island Academy on Daniel Island, South Carolina (county of Berkeley, city of Charleston) offers preschool classes for children 12 months through Pre-K. Our mission is to provide the best learning and developmental environment for a child to reach his or her full potential.
 Conveniently located between Mount Pleasant and North Charleston, our facility can accommodate up to 280 students at any given time.
-We offer full-day and half-day programs.
+We offer full-day programs.
 For the safety of all our children, we DO NOT accept medical or religious immunization exemptions and have a strict no outside-food policy.